puppetlabs/puppetlabs-stdlib/README.markdown

     *Type*: statement

+#### `validate_array`

-* `validate_array`: Validate that all passed values are array data structures.
+Validate that all passed values are array data structures.
 Abort catalog compilation if any value fails this check.

   The following values will pass: